-Campaign for those in British Isles that did fall under Occupation during WW2
+Campaign for those in British Isles that did fall under Nazi Occupation during WW2

 0 have signed.
 Let’s get to 5,000!

-THE JERSEY OCCUPATION CAMPAIGN - SIGN OR DONATE
+JERSEY OCCUPATION CIVILIAN CAMPAIGN - SIGN OR DONATE

 Part of British Isles did fall under the Occupation of Nazi Germany and a British Civilian population.

 This has largely been forgotten in British History: Could be various reasons why? we don't know?
 During occupation of Channel Islands many islanders suffered greatly, yet few understand, appreciate what they endured.

 We the Signed are asking for a National Memorial to Commemorate a British Population that went under Occupation WW2 ( includes other Nationals and evacuees and more ) in the British Isles.

 To Establish a permanent Representation / Memorial for the British and all Nationals that stayed behind through the Nazi Occupation of Jersey 1940 to 1945.